gvwilson/sdxpy/src/archive/index.md

 -   Which files have the same hashes but different names (i.e., they have been renamed).

 -   Which files are in the first hash but neither their names nor their hashes are in the second (i.e., they have been deleted).

 -   Which files are in the second hash but neither their names nor their hashes are in the first (i.e., they have been added).

-### From one state to another {: .exercise}
+### From One State to Another {: .exercise}

 1. Write a program called `from_to.py` that takes the name of a directory and the name of a manifest file